Will you join us to help keep Martindale Hall for the people?

 Please sign and share our petition to parliament to secure the future of Martindale Hall forever.

-The National Trust has been preserving and promoting South Australia’s heritage for more than 60 years.
+The National Trust has been protecting, preserving and promoting South Australia’s heritage for more than 60 years.

-We manage more than 120 heritage places across the State and operate a range of tourism oriented services and attractions, including a number of accredited Visitor Information Centres and more than 20 local museums from Ceduna to Burra to Renmark to Mount Gambier.
-We have managed one of the State’s major heritage properties, Ayers House in Adelaide, on behalf of the Government for more than 40 years.
+We manage 130 heritage places across the State and a range of tourist destinations and experiences, including Visitor Information Centres, local museums, accommodation and walking trails and mobile apps.
+We have managed one of the State’s major heritage properties, Ayers House, in Adelaide for 50 years.

-We are part of a national and international network of National Trust organisations, the world’s largest and best recognised heritage attraction operator in the world.
+We are part of a national and international network of National Trust organisations, the world’s largest and most recognised heritage attraction operator in the world.

-Our capacity is greatly enhanced through our membership base of 6,000 South Australians, 60,000 nationally and four million worldwide.
-In addition more than 1,000 registered volunteers in South Australia work with us to manage properties and deliver visitor experiences.
+Our capacity is greatly enhanced by our membership base of 5,000 South Australians, 60,000 across Australia and more than six million worldwide.
+In addition we rely on the dedication and work of more than 1,000 registered volunteers in South Australia who work with us to advocate for our heritage, manage properties and deliver visitor experiences.

 Call to action section